daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 - There are many stories pointing to the same url.
 I only chose the one with the most score.
 - Each story only appears in one row and the score is updated in that row (I guess, there is no more clarification on the score matter) so I ignore creation date of the event.
 - Use REGEXP_EXTRACT only the the repo_name (cut off "htpps://" )
+- Another way to get hn.id and hn.title is using two ANY_VALUE functions, but the result of ANY_VALUE function is nondeterministic not randomly(state in documentary).
+If there are two rows with max score, there will be no guarantee to get the id and title from the same row.
+Therefore, I use struct to make sure they are from the same row.

 #### Join those two table together and create the monthly report table: